grammyjs/website/site/docs/advanced/proxy.md

 This includes injecting a custom payload into every request, which can be used to install a proxy agent.
 Check out the `ApiClientOptions` in the [grammY API Reference](https://doc.deno.land/https://deno.land/x/grammy/mod.ts/~/ApiClientOptions).

-In Deno, here is how you would use a `http` proxy:
+In Deno, here is how you would use an `http` proxy:

 ```ts
 import { Bot } from "https://deno.land/x/grammy/mod.ts";